jorgehatccrma/CheerfullyDark/README.md

 ### Warning

 This is only a color scheme.
-In other words, it will only change the text edit are, not the file tree on the left, nor the tabs.
-I personally use the Soda dark theme (availble via `Package Control` as well) to also change the appereance of those parts of ST. In case you care, this is the contents of my settings file:
+In other words, it will only change the text edit area, not the file tree on the left, nor the tabs.
+I personally use the Soda dark theme (availble via `Package Control` as well) to also change the appereance of those parts of ST. In case you care, this is the content of my settings file:

     {
         "color_scheme": "Packages/CheerfullyDark/Cheerfully Dark.tmTheme",